-Australian shepherds, also known as Aussies, are wonderful and energetic dogs that make an amazing addition to any family.
-Despite their name, they were actually developed and bred in California.
-They were bred to be sheep herding dogs, so they have plenty of energy to let out, but that energy needs to be harnessed or else you can have a poorly behaved pup.
+Australian shepherds are wonderful and energetic dogs that make an amazing addition to any family.
+Despite their name, the Aussies today were actually bred in California.
+Aussies were bred to be herding dogs, so they have plenty of energy which needs to be harnessed through training.

 What are the Best Ways to Train an Aussie?

 Training an Australian shepherd is fairly similar to how you’d train most dogs.
 Aussies respond well to treats and affection as rewards.
 They are also listed as one of the most trainable dog breeds by the AKC.
 When training, it is important to praise and reward good behavior in an Aussie.

 Aussies are known for how intelligent they are.
 Utilize their intelligence with their training by giving them fun and difficult tasks to do that encourage them to look for things, such as food around the yard to keep their minds stimulated.
 Aussies are also work-oriented, so they will always be up for any task that you throw at them.